Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: The case of monochromatic radiation field

 where $g_{\omega_\gamma}(t)$ is given by

 For this case too, we have $P_1(t)=1-P_2(t)$.
-The statistical mechanical probabilities simply become quantum mechanical probabilities for the consideration of the single frequency in the monochromatic wave.
-We plot these quantum mechanical probabilities in the FIG. \ref{fig2a} for the relevant values of the parameters for the same system.
-It is clear from this figure that, the quantum mechanical probabilities oscillate near the corresponding Einstein probabilities without decaying of their amplitudes.
-Thus, the two-level system (atom/molecule) neither in thermal radiation field nor in monochromatic radiation field equilibrate with the surroundings as long as the Rabi flopping frequency is non-zero.
+The occupation probabilities are quantum mechanical (not statistical mechanical) for the study of the single frequency in the monochromatic wave.
+We plot these quantum mechanical probabilities in FIG. \ref{fig2a} for the relevant values of the parameters for the same system.
+It is clear from this figure that, the quantum mechanical probabilities oscillate near the corresponding Einstein probabilities without decay of their amplitudes.
+Thus, the two-level system (atom/molecule) neither in thermal radiation field nor in the monochromatic radiation field equilibrate with the surroundings as long as the Rabi flopping frequency is non-zero.